owenshen24/golb/contents/Recognizing-vs-Generating#3.md

 This is a Recognizing task.

-Now, say you only give the outline to your friend.
+Now, say you give only the the outline to your friend.
 "Can you use this outline to write an essay?" you ask.
-Here, their goal is to actually expand on the bullet points into full sentences and paragraphs.
-The amount of effort they need to put in seems to have increased a lot.
+Note the difficulty jump.
+Here, their goal is to actually expand on the bullet points into full sentences and paragraphs, whereas you previously only had to cross-reference.

 This is a Generating task.

+The difference between these two is like matching up vocabulary words to their definitions versus filling in the definitions yourself.
 The Recognizing task gives you something to work with, whereas the Generating task requires you to start from scratch.
-Both are related, but in the above example, it is easy to see that the two are not the same thing.
+Both are related, but in the above example, it's easy to see that the two aren't the same thing.

 The difference isn't always so clear-cut.

 Consider another example: